-Good grades and test scores are important, but there are other ways to make your college application competitive.
+Good grades and test scores are important, but there are other ways to make your application standout and make you a competitive applicant.

 Here are our top 10 tips to help you get into the colleges you want: